Informfully/Documentation/docs/source/recommendations.rst

 JREX allows you to add recommendations for a user.
-Editing and updating recommendations is done by moving old recommendations to a separate archive collection (recommended) or by deleting them from the recommendation list.
+Editing and updating recommendations are done by moving old recommendations to a separate archive collection (recommended) or by deleting them from the recommendation list.
 The exact workflow is up to the researchers to define.
-Differente frameworks have different approaches.
+Different frameworks have different approaches.
 Editing can be done via  `MongoDB Compass <https://informfully.readthedocs.io/en/latest/compass.html>`_.